Building Communities through Dialogue

 - Transition events: Schools will be encouraged to involve pupils’ parents in parallel enquiries prior to the reciprocal visits.
 Pyramid transition events will take place at the receiver secondary school using P4C with feeder schools' pupils.
 The learning approaches will form part of the KS3 curriculum of the pyramid secondary school.
 KS3 teachers will be supported through training, planning meetings, team teaching and reflection on, and evaluation of, practice and pupil progress.
 This is to ensure that learning approaches become embedded into the KS3 curriculum so that pupils will continue to benefit from their experiences in Y6 as they move into secondary school.

 - Dissemination: Video film and project information will be uploaded to school and DECSY websites.
 The project approaches will be shared through training, at events and via electronic mailings, with the ESCAL (Every Sheffield Child Articulate and Literate) strategy, SAPERE (national P4C organization), Schools Linking, the Consortium of DECs (Development Education Centres), Think Global (DEA), TEESNet (Teacher Education for Equity and Sustainability) with Sheffield Hallam University (SHU) tutors and students and a book chapter.

 Project leaders: Clive Belgeonne, Rob Unwin, Helen Griffin (DECSY).

 Research leaders: Robin Banerjee (University of Sussex), Rupert Brown (University of Sussex), Carol Robinson (University of Brighton).

-Download a summary of Year One of the project.
+Download a summary of the whole project.